XinyuHou97/OxBioZ/README.md

 ## Subjects/Participants

-The table below provides overall statistics of the 21 participant's physical characteristics and perceived functional ability (PFA) and physical activity rating (PAR).
+The table below provides overall statistics of the 20 participant's physical characteristics and perceived functional ability (PFA) and physical activity rating (PAR).
 PFA and PAR are two popular scores based on questionnaires that estimate physical activity capability.
+The subject wearing fabric electrodes is excluded.

 | **Characteristic**                   | **Value**         |
 |--------------------------------------|-------------------|